310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 {% bubble Kanata smile %}
 “that is why i will take it upon me to [declare] this to all of you. in this world, there are as many ‘correct ways’ to do something as the stars in the sky—”

-“and within those many different ways, you are free to choose what you [believe] is the ‘correct’ thing to do.”
+“and within those many different ways, you are free to choose what you [believe] is ‘correct’.”

 “no one will [forbid] any of it. no one will [command] you to do anything.”